rust-lang/rust/src/doc/trpl/macros.md

 macros, this is significantly more work, the interfaces are much less stable, and the warnings about debugging apply ten-fold.
 In exchange you get the flexibility of running arbitrary Rust code within the compiler.
-Syntax extension plugins are sometimes called "procedural macros" for this reason.
+Syntax extension plugins are sometimes called *procedural macros* for this reason.